Ayushkumawat/Vision-Language-Model-for-Dietary-Analysis/README.md

 Contributions are welcome!
 Please fork this repository, make your changes, and submit a pull request.

-## Acknowledgments

-- Thanks to [Google Cloud](https://cloud.google.com) for providing the Gemini Pro Vision API.
-- Special thanks to the developers of Streamlit for their easy-to-use framework.

 ## Contact

 For any inquiries or issues, please contact ayushkumawat2112@gmail.com.